Zimperium

 Zimperium, Inc. is a privately owned mobile security company based in the United States and headquartered in Dallas, Texas.
 Zimperium provides a mobile security platform purpose-built for enterprise environments.

 History

-Zimperium, Ltd. was founded in 2010 by its Chairman and CTO Itzhak Avraham.
-In 2011, Elia Yehuda, joined as a co-founder.
+Zimperium, Ltd. was founded in 2010 by its Chairman and CTO Itzhak Avraham (aka Zuk, ihackbanme).
+In 2011, Elia Yehuda (z4ziggy), joined as a co-founder.
 In 2013, the assets of Zimperium, Ltd. were acquired by Zimperium, Inc., and the new company was incorporated in Delaware.
 In 2014, Zimperium, Inc. released zIPS Android app (Intrusion Prevention System), a smartphone software that uses Machine learning to monitor user habits to detect and prevent possible Phone hacking.
 In 2015, Zimperium, Inc. researched and developed security systems against a group of software bugs that affect a series of Android operating systems called Stagefright (bug).